nblbmra/starter-hugo-academic/content/publication/cauchy/index.md

 ---
-title: "The sequential Cauchy combination test: Revisiting the inference of serially correlated test statistics in finance"
+title: "Sequential Cauchy Combination test for multiple testing problems with financial applications"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here